antonio-f/variational_autoencoder_tf2/README.md

 # Variational Autoencoder with TensorFlow 2

-Works using a python (3.7 or 3.8) environment with the following packages:
+Works using a python 3.7.9 environment (3.8 should be fine too) with the following packages:

 tensorflow==2.2.0 matplotlib scipy==1.4.1 graphviz pydot pandas jupyterlab imageio .